HL7/fhirpath.js/README.md

 Almost completed sections:
 - 5.5 (Conversion) - unimplemented methods: toDate, convertsToDate.

-We are deferring handling information about FHIR resources, as much as possible, with the exception of support for choice types.
-This affects implementation of the following sections:
-- 6.3 (Types) - "is" - limited support for types(see below),
-                "as" is not supported yet

 Also, because in JSON DateTime and Time types are represented as strings, if a string in a resource looks like a DateTime or Time (matches the regular expression defined for those types in FHIR), the string will be interpreted as a DateTime or Time.

-### Limited support for types:
-Currently, the type of the resource property value is used to determine the type, without using the FHIR specification.
-This shortcut causes the following issues:
-- Type hierarchy is not supported;
-- `FHIR.uri`, `FHIR.code`, `FHIR.oid`, `FHIR.id`, `FHIR.uuid`, `FHIR.sid`, `FHIR.markdown`, `FHIR.base64Binary` are treated as `FHIR.string`;
-- `FHIR.unsignedInt`, `FHIR.positiveInt` are treated as `FHIR.integer`;
-- Also, a property could be specified as `FHIR.decimal`, but treated as `FHIR.integer`;
-- For date-time related types, only `FHIR.dateTime`, `FHIR.time`, `System.DateTime` and `System.Time` are supported.

 ## Development Notes